dhmontgomery/personal-work/uk-leaders/readme.md

 `uk_monarchs.csv` contains basic bigraphical information for each monarch of England and Breat Britain dating back to the [Restoration](https://en.wikipedia.org/wiki/Restoration_(1660))

-`uk_prime_ministers.csv` contains basic biographical information on every prime minister from Robert Walpole through to Theresa May.
+`prime-ministers.csv` contains basic biographical information on every prime minister from Robert Walpole through to Theresa May.

 Currently living prime ministers and monarchs have no information listed for date of death.